Need2Watch/N2W_Front/README.md

 # Need2Watch

-Note: It's required to have installed Node.js for executing the application.
+* *Note* *: It's required to have installed Node.js for executing the application.

 ## Project setup
 ```